thyangjes/Osteoporosis-study/README.md

 # Osteoporosis-study

-### Title: Osteoporosis treatments and risk of cardiovascular outcomes among female patients in UK CPRD
+### Osteoporosis treatments and risk of cardiovascular outcomes among female patients in UK CPRD